notatallshaw/dash_introduction/README.md

 ## Install the modules

 If you installed Anaconda it is easier to the "conda" package manager to install modules.
-Simply type the following in the command line:

-    conda install requests pandas plotly
+Simply add the conda-forge channel if not already done:

+    conda config --append channels conda-forge

+And then install the modules (the specific cryptography and zeromq packages are due to problems I was having installing on Windows):

-    conda install dash dash-html-components dash-core-components -c conda-forge
+    conda create -n dash python dash dash-core-components dash-html-components cryptography=2.3.1 zeromq=4.2.3

  If you installed Python from Python.org or are using your system Python install then one of the following commands should work: